The Nest

 Like Amazon is creating Armageddon in retail and shopping malls, NestApple is the latest model after traditional real estate firms.
 Old fashion brokerage firms can undoubtedly raise cash with the valuation multiples of FinTech and claim they have sticky capital.

-However, even the more patient investors will soon knock at their door and want to see returns on their money.
+However, even the more patient real estate investors in the United States will soon knock at their door and want to see returns on their money.

 The clock is ticking till these investors realize they paid for halibut and get served tilapia!